-Although built in the sixteenth century, this ranch is most famous for being owned by the descendants of Galo Plaza Lasso, president of Ecuador from 1948-52.
+This ranch was built in the 16th century, but it's famous for being owned by the descendants of Galo Plaza Lasso, president of Ecuador from 1948-52.
 Its industry makes it one of the most productive ranches on this list.
-The dinner table alone attests to its output: fresh milk and hand-churned butter, handmade cheese and bread made from estate-grown wheat.
+The dinner table alone attests to its output: fresh milk, hand-churned butter, handmade cheese and bread from estate-grown wheat.
 Also raised here are sheep and Zuleteño horses, a robust crossbreed of Andalusian, English and quarter horses.
 Rides along high-altitude trails will take you to cloud forests and ancient pre-Inca sites.
 Your stay also gives you a chance to be socially responsible, since Hacienda Zuleta supports a condor rehabilitation project and a women's cooperative to preserve indigenous embroidery traditions.
-Because the hacienda has only fourteen bedrooms (each with its own fireplace), the atmosphere is intimate and sociable.
+Fourteen bedrooms (each with its own fireplace) ensure an intimate atmosphere.

 To learn more about this presidential retreat, visit the Hacienda Zuleta official website